-6. Main deliverables:
+6. Main deliverables

 The below proposed timeframe and expected deliverables will be discussed with the evaluation team and refined during the inception phase.
 The final schedule of deliverables will be presented in the inception report.
-The Evaluation Unit reserves the right to request revisions to the evaluation deliverables until they meet the quality standards set by the UNCDF's Evaluation Unit for evaluation reports (please see Annex 4 for more details).
+The Evaluation Unit reserves the right to request revisions to the evaluation deliverables until they meet the quality standards set by the UNCDF's Evaluation Unit for evaluation reports (please see Annex 1 for more details).
 The Evaluation Team Leader is responsible for preparing and submitting the following deliverables:

-Deliverables Description General Timeframe INCEPTION PHASE: Inception Report and Data The inception report presenting a fully developed evaluation matrix, methodology, data collection tool kit and a detailed work plan with timeline January - February, 2019 Collection Toolkit following a template to be provided by the Evaluation Unit.
-FIELD MISSION PHASE: The final choice of countries will be decided during the inception phase but is likely to follow the regional breakdown mentioned above.
-February - March, 2019 POST MISSION PHASE: Draft Evaluation Report organized according to the evaluation sub-question with evaluation findings aggregated and synthesized on the basis of the results of the different data collection and analysis tools. a. i) A report presenting the evaluation findings and recommendations (max.
-35 - 40 pages) plus in annex ii) short (15 - 20 page) synthesis reports of findings of the performance of MAP in each country visited taking into account the specificities of the implementation model and the importance of policy and institutional context alongside iii) summaries of the findings from each of the April - May, 2019

-Power Point Presentation for HQ debriefing (max 15 slides and 25 minute presentation). minimum five 'lines of evidence' used to support the evaluation findings as well as iv) an Executive Summary of maximum 5 pages summarising the main findings and recommendations in English and French. b.
+Deliverables Description General Timeframe INCEPTION PHASE: An inception report presenting a fully developed evaluation matrix, methodology, data collection tool kit and a detailed work February, 2019

+Inception Report and Data Collection Toolkit plan with timeline following a template to be provided by the Evaluation Unit.
+FIELD MISSION PHASE: Country visits planned and conducted The final choice of countries will be decided during the inception phase.
+March, 2019 POST MISSION PHASE: Draft Evaluation Report including clear evaluation findings aggregated and synthesized on the basis of the results of the different data collection and analysis tools. (including up to three rounds of revisions) a.
+A report presenting the evaluation findings and recommendations for each program/ evaluation as a whole (max.
+35 - 40 pages) plus in annex i) short (15 - 20 page) synthesis reports of findings of the performance of MAP in each country visited taking into account the specificities of the implementation model and the importance of policy and institutional context alongside 2) summaries of the findings from each of the minimum five 'lines of evidence' used to support the evaluation findings as well as 2i) an Executive Summary of maximum 5 pages summarising the main findings and recommendations in English and French. b.
 All completed tools and datasets making up the different lines of evidence should be made available to the Evaluation Unit upon request (including transcribed highlights from interviews and focus group discussions, details from quantitative analysis).
+April - May, 2019

+Power Point Presentation for HQ debriefing (max 15 slides and 20 minutes presentation).
 A PPT summarizing the main findings and recommendations.
-May - June, 2019 Final Evaluation Report, including an Executive Summary, and organized according to the evaluation sub-question with evaluation findings aggregated and synthesized on the basis of the results of the different data collection and analysis tools.
+May - June, 2019 Final Evaluation Report, including an Executive Summary, and organized according to the evaluation sub- question with evaluation findings aggregated and synthesized on the basis of the results of the different data collection and analysis tools.
 A final report that incorporates comments received from all partners.
 June, 2019